kaoh/globalplatform/gpshell/src/gpshell.1.md

 Additional key management commands are provided.

 The most common way to use gpshell is a script file.
 But it is also possible to read the commands from stdin if no script file is provided.

+Reading the commands from stdin allows to feed in the commands dynamically and use conditionals when using the [Expect](https://en.wikipedia.org/wiki/Expect) pattern.
+Tools are available for a variety of script languages, shells and programming languages.
+Example are to support environment variables and handle results and output conditionally.

 There are several `txt` example scripts provided which gets installed into `usr/local/share/docs` or `/home/linuxbrew/.linuxbrew/opt/globalplatform/share/doc/gpshell1/` or can be found [online](https://github.com/kaoh/globalplatform/tree/master/gpshell).